MooersLab/org-mode-voice-in/README.md

 Then all my to do's are under the date heading.
 Obviously, you can easily edit these commands to suit your needs.

-The use of alpha-numeric priority codes as advocated in ''Power Time'' by Charles Hobbs, a classic book on time management.
+The use of alpha-numeric priority codes as advocated in [''Time Power''](https://www.amazon.com/Time-Power-Revolutionary-Management-Professional/dp/0060914904) by Charles Hobbs, a classic book on time management.
+Most of the current popular time management schemes are related, but it is best to start with this source.
+The system is prinicple driven; some of the derived version are not and are less effective as a result.
 The setting up priorities to one's work forces one to make hard choices.
 Most people do not like to make these kinds of choices.
-However, by turning this practice into a habit, you can overcome the resistance to doing this hard work.
+However, by turning this practice into a daily habit, you can overcome the resistance to doing this hard work.

 ### TODOs with time estimates